JonathanCourtois/TheGame/README.md

 This game is at a work in progress state.

 Working on :
-- add merchant
+- add merchant <- on it
+- - buy features [] working but player issue with inventory
+- - sell features [] Not yet implemented

 - add inventory items basics
-- - healing potion
+- - healing potion [] need debbug
-- - Gold chest
+- - Gold chest [] need debbug
-- - Xp potion
+- - Xp potion  [] need debbug

+- Balancing

+futur works :
 - add equipement items basics
 - - Weapon
 - - body armor